kate-one/one-tableau-online-tools/README.md

 Over time, we will create a list that is universally applicable to all of ONE's data sources, which will make it much easier to standardise country names across multiple data sets.

+Note: this file uses UTF-8 encoding to handle the special characters in several country names.
+Opening the file in Excel may cause problems, unless you load it specifically in UTF-8 format (see Galen for advice on this).

 #### country_groupings.csv

 This list uses ISO-3 country codes and then has multiple fields that specify whether or not a country is in a certain country group.
 By standardising this, we can ensure that all policy team data outputs use a consistant grouping methodology.